nickbearman/cagis-latex-template/README.md

 LaTeX template for the CaGIS Journal (Cartography and Geographic Information Science Journal).

+You can also view this template on [Overleaf](https://www.overleaf.com/read/bfrpdtgtmssd#327cc0).

 This is based on the [Taylor & Francis LATEX template for authors (Interact layout + American Psychological Association reference style)](https://files.taylorandfrancis.com/InteractAPALaTeX.zip) with changes for CaGIS styling.